Port of Tacoma Washington Stormwater Project

 The National Pollutant Discharge Elimination System (NPDES) permit program is a requirement of the Clean Water Act and is intended to protect and restore waters for human and aquatic use.
 The US Environmental Protection Agency (EPA) has delegated stormwater permit authority to state environmental agencies and in Washington State, the NPDES-delegated permit authority, is the Washington State Department of Ecology (Lacey, WA).

-The Port has current benchmarks for Total Suspended Solids, Turbidity, and for Total Zinc.
+The Port has current benchmarks for Total Suspended Solids (TSS), Turbidity, and for Total Zinc.
 These waterways are deemed sensitive to shellfish, fisheries, and our annual salmon and steelhead runs (Commencement Bay is also a 303(d) listed waterway).

-Several existing site constraints limited the choice of available BMPs.
+Several existing site constraints limited the choice of available Best Management Practices (BMPs).
 The main challenge was that the site was very flat and the existing conveyance layout prevented existing treatment systems from working under these constraints.
 A majority of the Port’s impervious drainage areas are active, outdoors and yield pollutant loading concentrations that were to be specifically addressed through water quality treatment.
 Runoff has historically been collected through an existing shallow conveyance system and discharged directly to Commencement Bay in Tacoma, WA.

 After an in-depth engineering and cost analysis it was determined that a stormwater treatment system holding a current General Use Level Designation from Ecology for Enhanced Metals treatment would provide the best result in treating the Port’s NIM facility’s runoff.
-Given the above site limitations and WQ needs, two Modular Wetland Systems were chosen to specifically mitigate for these POCs.
+Given the above site limitations and water quality (WQ) needs, two Modular Wetlands System Linears (MWS Linear) were chosen to specifically mitigate for these pollutants of concern (POCs).
 The MWS Linear incorporates a number of steps, namely hydrodynamic separation of incoming sediment, media filtration, and biological filtration via a horizontal flow subsurface wetland.

 Following treatment the water discharges back to a new collection manhole and then flows, by gravity, out to the Port’s outfall.
 The MWS Linear utilizes a specialty wetland media that contains no organic material, high hydraulic capacity and has been proven to exhibit exceptional pollutant removal, specifically for suspended solids and heavy metals.
-The wetland media has many distinct advantages over traditional bioretention soil mixtures commonly used in LID BMP designs.
+The wetland media has many distinct advantages over traditional bioretention soil mixtures commonly used in Low Impact Development (LID) BMP designs.

 This unique industrial application was designed to capture, and treat up to a capacity 0.96 or approx. 430 gpm and covering a 10 acre impervious site.